CSC207-2023F-UofT/grade-api/readme.md

 5. Press the `Send` button to make the request.
 You may receive an error that the request didn't go through.
 Scroll down and select `proxy` as the middleware and press `Send` again.
 You should now see the result of the request.
 6. If the username had been used before, you will see a response indicating that.
 Choose a new username and send the request again.
-Copy your API token somewhere, as you will need that during the lab.

-You can refer to `apiDocuments/signUp.md` in this repo for the documentation of this API request.
+You can also refer to `apiDocuments/signUp.md` in this repo for the documentation of this API request.

 ***